 Sometimes it appears those that get well back in the field can lose touch.

-How does the Moonee Valley surface differ to other VIC tracks and does it benefit certain runners?
+How does the Moonee Valley surface differ to other Victorian tracks and does it benefit certain runners?

 The track is a StrathAyr surface, made up of sand and grass.
 This gives the track a little more give than a normal grass track.

-I know some professional punters avoid MV at all cost.
+I know some professional punters avoid Moonee Valley at all costs.
 What are your thoughts on betting there?

 I’m not sure why, I personally think it is a great track to bet at.
 The bias is generally easy to predict prior to the meeting.

 As a general rule those up on the pace.
-If the track is rain affected and the rail is true, wide runners can be favoured.
+Wide runners can be favoured when track is rain affected and the rail is true… the inside can get chopped up.

 Are there any jockeys or trainers that you really like at Moonee Valley and why?